 1.Who does FTA train?

 FTA is a commercial pilot school.
 We take students from the age of 18 and teach them to become the next generation of professional pilots.
-In 2017 22% of the students that enrolled on our integrated courses were female.
-The majority of students are British and aged 18-34 but we welcome students from all over the globe and of all ages.
+Many of our students are British and aged 18-34, but we welcome students from all over the globe and of all ages.

 2. How do you teach pilots?
 How long does it take to become fully trained?

-We offer courses which allow students to go from zero flying experience to a commercial pilot’s licence in as little as 14 months.
-In fact we’ve had a number of students who have completed it in less time, and some have even gone on to be employed by the airlines in less than 18 months from the first day of training.
+We offer courses which allow students to go from zero flying experience to a commercial pilot’s licence in around 22 months.
+In fact we’ve had a number of students who have completed it in significantly less time.
+Some have even gone on to be employed by the airlines within 18 months from the first day of training.

 Trainee pilots use a range of training environments to learn their skills, from classroom study and using realistic and high tech simulators, to flying the real aircraft.
 Our courses use a range of these techniques and environments to ensure that graduates are well trained, and as prepared as possible for the world of professional aviation.